1967–68 Atlantic Coast Conference men's basketball season

-In the 1967–68 season of Atlantic Coast Conference men's basketball, the North Carolina Tar Heels team finished in the top position.
-The same team won the ACC Championship, and got through to the finals of the NCAA tournament, losing to UCLA.
+In the 1967–68 season of Atlantic Coast Conference men's basketball, the North Carolina Tar Heels team finished in the top position of the conference standings and finished the season 28–4 overall.
+The same team won the ACC Championship, and got through to the finals of the NCAA tournament, losing to UCLA at the Los Angeles Memorial Sports Arena.